makrai/notes/rogers2002-bertology.md

 ## 6.3 Pruning and model analysis

-* e.g. BERT has heads that seem to encode frame-semantic relations, but disabling them might not hurt downstream task performance (Kovaleva+ 2019) this suggests that this knowledge is not actually used
+* eg BERT has heads that seem to encode frame-semantic relations, but disabling them might not hurt downstream task performance (Kovaleva+ 2019) this suggests that this knowledge is not actually used
 * For the base Transformer, Voita+ (2019b) identify the functions of